-5.3 Experimental test of algorithmically generated anomalies
+6.4 Experimental test of algorithmically generated anomalies

-Our procedures generate novel logical anomalies for expected utility theory that are implied by the probability weighting function.
-While these are interesting theoretically, a natural question nonetheless arises: are these logical anomalies also empirical anomalies for expected utility theory?
+When applied to an estimated predictive model of individuals' choice rates, our procedures generate novel logical anomalies for expected utility theory over menus of two-payoff lotteries and three-payoff lotteries.
+While these are interesting theoretically, a natural question arises: are these also empirical anomalies for expected utility theory?
 Answering this question is where our anomaly generation procedures end, and careful experimental work begins.
-While fully investigating their experimental robustness is beyond the scope of this paper, we next present some experimental evidence suggesting that our algorithmically generated logical anomalies are also empirical anomalies for expected utility theory.
+We next present some experimental evidence suggesting that our algorithmically generated logical anomalies are also empirical anomalies for expected utility theory.

-5.3.1 Experimental design
+6.4.1 Experimental design

-We selected 36 algorithmically generated logical anomalies for expected utility theory summarized in Table 3.
-These particular logical anomalies are chosen to span both the categories (i.e., the dominated consequence effect, the reverse dominated consequence effect, and the strict dominance effect) and the calibrated parameter values (δ, γ) .
-We split these chosen 36 logical anomalies into two separate surveys, each containing 18 logical anomalies, which we deploy separately.
+We selected 30 algorithmically generated logical anomalies for expected utility theory summarized in Table 7 over lotteries with two monetary payoffs.
+These logical anomalies were chosen to span the categories (i.e., the dominated consequence effect, the reverse dominated consequence effect, and the strict dominance effect).
+We additionally selected 30 algorithmically generated logical anomalies over lotteries with three-payoffs sharing the structure we identified in Section 6.3.
+We split these logical anomalies into four surveys, each containing 15 logical anomalies.